Everything becomes more serious and dark from here-on out. Enjoy!

 “I have color.”

-She blinked up at him with those wide eyes he promised himself he would never fall for (unless she got them teary-eyed and sparkling, it always worked somehow).
+She blinked up at him with those wide eyes he promised he would never fall victim to (unless she got them teary-eyed and sparkling, it always worked somehow).
 “Is it really?
 You're always in the dark, how was I supposed to know?”

 “You were not supposed to.
 I myself do not see it as a 'technical' color.”
 He raised a brow when he glanced over at her, fighting a smirk.